longturn/freeciv21/docs/Coding/ai.rst

 ============

 The ferry (i.e. boats transporting land Units) system of Freeciv21 is probably better described by statistical mechanics than by logic.
-Both ferries and prospective passenger move around in what looks like a random fashion, trying to get closer to each other.
+Both ferries and prospective passengers move around in what looks like a random fashion, trying to get closer to each other.
 On average, they succeed.
 This behavior has good reasons behind it.
-It is hell to debug, but means that small bugs do not affect the overall picture visibly, and stay unfixed as a result.
+It is hell to debug, but means that small bugs do not affect the overall picture visibly.

 Each turn both boats and prospective passengers forget all about prior arrangements (unless the passenger is actually *in* the boat).
-Then each will look for the closest partner, exchange cards and head towards it.
-This is done in a loop which goes through all Units in essentially random order.
+Then each will look for the closest partner, exchange cards, and head towards it.
+This is done in a loop which goes through all Units in random order.

 Because most Units recalculate their destination every turn, ignoring prior arrangements is the only good strategy.
 It means that a boat will not rely on the prospective passenger to notify it when it is not needed